Pines Ground Water Plume Site

 The Pines Groundwater Site is located about 4 miles west of Michigan City and about 1 mile south of Lake Michigan in Porter County, Indiana.

-The U.S. Environmental Protection Agency tested residential drinking water wells in the Town of Pines In May 2002, based on high levels of the metals boron and molybdenum found in drinking water wells by the Indiana Department of Environmental Management.
+EPA tested residential drinking water wells in the Town of Pines in May 2002, based on high levels of the metals boron and molybdenum found in drinking water wells by the Indiana Department of Environmental Management.
 The metals appeared to come from coal combustion by-products, or CCBs, composed primarily of fly ash that was disposed of in a nearby landfill called Yard 520.
 Other areas in the town were also identified as having CCB materials.
 Ash, primarily bottom ash, was used as fill in residential yards as well as road surfaces and subsurfaces.
 CCBs are the result of burning coal to make electricity.

 In 2003 and 2004, Northern Indiana Public Service Company, Brown, Inc., Ddalt Corp., and Bulk Transport, the companies determined to be responsible for the contamination, agreed to provide municipal water to about 270 homes in and near the Town of Pines.
 About 70 more homes received bottled water pending the results of an investigation.
 The results are summarized in a 2010 document called a remedial investigation report.